-Master of Arts in English (MA) (Thesis and Non-Thesis) Instructional Degree Program
+Master of Arts in English (MA) (Thesis and Non-Thesis)

+Instructional Degree Program

+Fall 2003

+Assessment Period Covered

+February 1, 2004 Date Submitted

 Expanded Statement of Institutional Purpose Linkage:

 Institutional Mission Reference:

 Texas A&M International University, a Member of The Texas A&M University System, is committed to the preparation of students for leadership roles in their chosen profession and in increasingly complex, culturally diverse state, national, and global society ...
 Through instruction, faculty and student research, and public service, Texas A&M International University is a strategic point of delivery for well-defined programs and services that improve the quality of life for citizens of the border region, the State of Texas, and national and international communities.

 College/University Goal(s) Supported:

 To increase "(1) students' ability to communicate through the use of the written and spoken word; (2) their knowledge and appreciation of culture, fine arts, social integration; and (3) self realization.
-The College [COAH] also prepares students for a variety of professions and roles by providing a broad-based liberals arts education."
+The College [COAS] also prepares students for a variety of professions and roles by providing a broad-based liberal arts education."

 Intended Educational (Student) Outcomes:

-- 1. Graduates who apply to doctoral programs will be successful in obtaining admission. - 2.
-Graduates will have a knowledge of literature that compares favorably to that of graduates from similar programs in the nation. - 3.
-Graduates will demonstrate their knowledge of literary theory and criticism and their skill in literary research through presenting papers at local and regional professional conferences and colloquia.
+- 1. Graduates who apply to doctoral programs will be successful in obtaining admission.

+- 2. Graduates will have knowledge of literature that compares favorably to that of graduates from similar programs in the nation.

+- 3. Graduates will demonstrate their knowledge of literary theory and criticism and their skill in literary research through presenting papers at local and regional professional conferences and colloquia.

-Master of Arts in English (MA) (Thesis and Non-Thesis) Instructional Degree Program
+Master of Arts in English (MA) (Thesis and Non-Thesis)

+Instructional Degree Program

+Fall 2003

+Assessment Period Covered

+February 1, 2004

+Date Submitted

 Intended Educational (Student) Outcome:

 NOTE: There should be one form for each intended outcome listed.
 The intended outcome should be restated in the box immediately below and the intended outcome number entered in the blank spaces.

 1. Graduates who apply to doctoral programs will be successful in obtaining admission.

 First Means of Assessment for Outcome Identified Above: 1a.
 Means of Program Assessment & Criteria for Success:

 At least 80% of the graduates who apply for admission to doctoral programs in English or related fields (e.g., linguistics, composition and rhetoric, English education) will be accepted.
 Follow-up interviews will be used to collect data.

 1a.
 Summary of Assessment Data Collected:

-No students in the M.A. in English program graduated in the fall or spring of 2003. in anticipation of graduating in August, one student did begin the application process for admission to a doctoral program, but withdrew the application when graduation was postponed.
+Two students in the M.A. in English program graduated in the fall of 2003.
+Neither of these students has begun the application process for admission to a doctoral program.
 1a.
-Use of Results to Improve Instructional Program:

-No action was taken.

-Master of Arts in English (MA) (Thesis and Non-Thesis) Instructional Degree Program

-Intended Educational (Student) Outcome:

-NOTE: There should be one form for each intended outcome listed.
+Use of Results to Improve Instructional Program: At this time, the faculty did not feel that there was sufficient data to warrant taking any action.
+Master of Arts in English (MA) (Thesis and Non-Thesis) Instructional Degree Program Fall 2003 Assessment Period Covered February 1, 2004 Date Submitted Intended Educational (Student) Outcome: NOTE: There should be one form for each intended outcome listed.
 Intended outcome should be restated in the box immediately below and the intended outcome number entered in the blank spaces.

-2. Graduates will have a knowledge of literature that compares favorably to that of graduates from similar programs in the nation.

-First Means of Assessment for Outcome Identified Above:

-2a.
-Means of Program Assessment & Criteria for Success:

-Ninety percent of the graduates will score in the 70th percentile and above on nationally norm-referenced subject tests in English and literature (ACAT or MFAT).
+2. Graduates will have knowledge of literature that compares favorably to that of graduates from similar programs in the nation.
+First Means of Assessment for Outcome Identified Above: 2a.
+Means of Program Assessment & Criteria for Success: Ninety percent of the graduates will score in the 70th percentile and above on nationally norm-referenced subject tests in English and literature (ACAT or MFAT).
 2a.
 Summary of Assessment Data Collected: